bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 There are several different configurations you can add to define and modify grids.

-Let\'s examine an example that uses a HTML document to demonstrate how to iteratively make changes to a grid.
+Let&apos;s examine an example that uses a HTML document to demonstrate how to iteratively make changes to a grid.

 ![](images2/media/image129.png){width="3.0in"
-height="3.720317147856518in"}First, let\'s create a HTML document called index.html.
+height="3.720317147856518in"}First, let&apos;s create a HTML document called index.html.

 Right now, the contents displayed in the viewport are just a vertical series of letters from A to E without any styling.

-Let\'s start adding content to the CSS file.
+Let&apos;s start adding content to the CSS file.

 The first thing to do is set the values for the properties of the different box classes inside the container object to make the layout